atom/atom/docs/upgrading/upgrading-your-package.md

 ## Upgrading your stylesheet's selectors

-See [Upgrading Your Package Selectors guide][upgrading-selectors] for more information.
+Many selectors have changed, and we have introduced the [Shadow DOM][shadowdom] to the editor.
+See [Upgrading Your Package Selectors guide][upgrading-selectors] for more information in upgrading your package stylesheets.

 [texteditorview]:https://github.com/atom/atom-space-pen-views#texteditorview
 [scrollview]:https://github.com/atom/atom-space-pen-views#scrollview